Charlevoix County Land Preservation Effort

 The Land and Water Education Fund

-Established in 2014 by Ian and Sally Bund, the Land and Water Education Fund supports Little Traverse Conservancy, Tip of the Mitt Watershed Council, and the Petoskey-Harbor Springs Area Community Foundation.
-The purpose of the Fund is to provide income to support the education programs of LTC and TOMWC.
-Collaborative efforts such as the Watershed Academy which is now in its third year, will be supported by this fund, as will other educational efforts of the two groups.
+Established in 2014 by Ian and Sally Bund, the Land and Water Education Fund supports environmental education to children of all ages through Little Traverse Conservancy, Tip of the Mitt Watershed Council, and the Petoskey-Harbor Springs Area Community Foundation.
+The purpose of the Fund is to provide income specifically to support the education programs of LTC and TOMWC.
+Collaborative efforts such as the Watershed Academy which is now in its third year will be supported by this fund, as will other educational efforts of the two groups.
 This fund provides donors with an option that makes the most of their investment in education programs that teach children about land and water issues.

 We ask Conservancy supporters to consider supporting the Land and Water Education Fund in their will, trust, or other charitable giving plans.
 Contact Ty Ratliff at 231.347.0991 for more information.